-The science of microbiology is concerned with the nature of the smallest living forms and their effects on human welfare.
+The science of Microbiology is concerned with the nature of the smallest living forms and their effects on human welfare.
 They are beneficial in providing for the decomposition of organic wastes, by maintaining and increasing the fertility of the soil and by the direct production of foodstuffs, beverages, pharmaceuticals (including antibiotics) and other industrially important compounds.
 On the other hand, microorganisms are important agents of disease and destruction; they can be responsible for serious spoilage of foods and textiles and for the decomposition of structural materials.
 As well as applying our knowledge directly and utilizing their potential to bring benefits and to minimize or prevent harmful effects, microorganisms are also being used to advance our knowledge of the nature of living substances and processes, particularly in the areas of molecular biology, genetics and metabolism.

-Students may undertake microbiology as a major or minor Science course, as part of the medical degree, in food technology, biological technology or in public health engineering and drug analysis.
+Students may undertake Microbiology as a major or minor Science course, as part of the medical degree, or in Food Technology, Biological Technology, Public Health Engineering and Drug Analysis, or for the degree of B.Sc.(Ed.).

 The subject can also be taken to the honours level and for the Master of Science and Doctor of Philosophy degrees.
-The last two degrees are also available for science students in the area of medical microbiology and immunology.
-Medical students can interrupt their course to undertake the Bachelor of Medical Science in microbiology and higher medical degrees may also be taken in the subject.
-Such advanced work in microbiology will include research work as well as an additional programme of reading and more formal instruction.
-Those who have not majored in microbiology but have otherwise suitable basic training may enrol for a higher degree in microbiology at this stage.
+The last two degrees are also available for science students in the area of Medical Microbiology and Immunology.
+Medical students can interrupt their course to undertake the Bachelor of Science (Medicine) in Microbiology and higher medical degrees may also be taken in the subject.
+Such advanced work in Microbiology will include research work as well as an additional programme of reading and more formal instruction.
+Those who have not majored in Microbiology but have otherwise suitable basic training may enrol for a higher degree in Microbiology at this stage.

-A student wishing to undertake microbiology at any level should ensure that he meets all pre-requisites.
+A student wishing to undertake Microbiology at any level should ensure that he meets all pre-requisites, which may be waived or varied only under certain circumstances.
 He is advised to consult the School's education officer for advice on the best course structure for his particular interests.
-Students taking microbiology as a major subject for graduation will be expected ordinarily to undertake at least four level III microbiological units which will include Basic General Microbiology (44.102A) and Microbial Physiology (44.102B) and others chosen from Higher Microorganisms (44.102C)-alternatively Mycology (43.102D) given in the School of Botany- General Applied Microbiology (44.102D), Medical Microbiology (44.102E) and Fermentation Technology (42.102, in the School of Biological Technology).
+Students taking microbiology as a major subject for graduation will be expected ordinarily to undertake at least four level III microbiological units which will include Basic General Microbiology (44.102A Nature of Microorganisms and 44.102B Microbial Physiology and Ecology) and others chosen from Higher Microorganisms (44.102C)-alternatively Mycology (43.102D) given in the School of Botany-General Applied Microbiology (44.102D), Medical Microbiology (44.102E), Immunology (44.102F) and Fermentation Technology (42.102, in the School of Biological Technology).
 Three stage III units in microbiology will be acceptable with certain combinations that include four stage III biochemistry units.

-Students not majoring in microbiology may choose one or more units from Basic General Microbiology (44.102A), Microbial Physiology (44.102B) and Higher Microorganisms (44.102C, alternatively Mycology 43.102D).
+Students not majoring in microbiology may choose one or more units from Basic General Microbiology (44.102A), Basic General Microbiology (44.102B), Immunology (44.102F) and Higher Microorganisms (44.102C, alternatively Mycology 43.102D).
 Ordinarily 44.102D, 44.102E or 42.102 should not be taken without having done 44.102A and 44.102B.

-A student wishing to undertake honours will be expected to have achieved a high standard in courses taken for the pass degree and to have majored in microbiology.
+A student wishing to undertake honours will be expected to have achieved a high standard in courses taken for the pass degree and to have majored in Microbiology.
 Additionally he must receive the permission of the Head of the School.
-Those in the Faculty of Medicine wishing to proceed to the Bachelor of Science (Medicine) or higher degrees in Medical Microbiology should consult the Head of that Department and conform with faculty requirements.
+Those in the Faculty of Medicine wishing to proceed to the Bachelor of Science (Medicine) or higher degrees in Medical Microbiology should consult the Head of that Department and conform with Faculty requirements.

-44.101A Introductory Microbiology
+44.101 Introductory Microbiology